jweinst1/BernieScript/README.md

 #### Arithmetic Operators

-When your coding in BernieScript, it's very important to have a good coverage of your artihemtic operators, because proper math leads to everyone getting their faireshare, and prevents greedy corporations and people from obscuring how many is spent or avoiding taxes.
+When your coding in BernieScript, it's very important to have a good coverage of your arithmetic operators, because proper math leads to everyone getting their fairshare, and prevents greedy corporations and people from obscuring how many is spent or avoiding taxes.

 When you want to add something, you simply say `plus`, such as `5 plus 5`, which will return 10.